tmalsburg/chamois/README.md

 # Experimental trials with comprehension question after 50% of the
 # sentences:
-for i,c,s,q in stimuli:
-  pages.append(ReadingTrial(i,c,s))
-  if random.choice([True, False]):
+for item, condition, sentence, question in stimuli: pages.append(ReadingTrial(item, condition, sentence)) if random.choice([True, False]):
-    pages.append(YesNoQuestionTrial(i,c,q))
+    pages.append(YesNoQuestionTrial(item, condition, question))

 # Thank-you screen:
 pages.append(
   CenteredInstructions("Thank you for your participation!"))

-# A message stored in the results file along with a time stamp:
+# A message stored in the results file along with a time stamp (again
+# not visible to participat):
 pages.append(Message("End of session"))

 # Run experiment: